jrmi/ricochet.js/Readme.md

 ## Rest API

-This section describe the Rest api of ricochet-js.
+This section describe the Rest api of ricochet.js.

 ### GET on /:siteId/store/:boxId/